 The Gaelic Society of Inverness was established in 1871 for the specific purpose of “cultivating the language, poetry and music of the Scottish Highlands and generally furthering the interests of the Gaelic-speaking people”.
-It has continued this work for over 140 years.
+It has continued this work for nearly a century and a half.

-Whilst the majority of members are in the north of Scotland, it has members all over the world including Europe, North America, Japan and Australia.
+Whilst the majority of members are in the north of Scotland, it has members all over the world including Europe, North America and Australia.

-Central to the Society is a series of between eight and ten meetings, held in each winter in Inverness, at which invited speakers present papers to the Society.
-Every two years or so a selection of these papers is published in book form in the Transactions of the Gaelic Society of Inverness.
+Central to work of the Society is a series of between eight and ten meetings, held each winter in Inverness, at which invited speakers present papers on aspects of Highland history and Gaelic culture.
+Every two years a selection of these papers is published in book form as the Transactions of the Gaelic Society of Inverness (TGSI).

-So far 65 Volumes have been published and the Transactions now form an invaluable source of information regarding Gaelic and related subjects.
+68 Volumes have been published so far and the Transactions now form an invaluable source of information regarding Gaelic and related subjects.
 All members of the Society receive the Transactions free of charge.
-The next Volume (number 66) is to be published in late 2014.
+The next Volume (number 69) is due to be published in the summer of 2020.

 Since it began the Society has been active in supporting Gaelic in many ways, including:

-- Proposing the appointment of a commission to investigate the appalling conditions in the crofting districts of the Highlands and Islands.
-The Napier Commission report was to result eventually in the Crofter’s Act of 1886, the cornerstone of the modern crofting system;
+Proposing the appointment of a commission to investigate the appalling conditions in the crofting districts of the Highlands and Islands.
+The Napier Commission report of 1884 was to result eventually in the Crofter’s Act of 1886, the cornerstone of the modern crofting system;

 Chief of the Society